transcend-information/Linux-SMART-Command/README.md

 **ABSTRACT**

-Get S.M.A.R.T Information for the SATA/NVMe drive.
+Get S.M.A.R.T Information for the SATA/NVMe SSD drive.

 -------------------------

 This sample code demonstrates how to get the disk information of the solid state drives (SSD) in Linux, \
-include **identify information** (model name, firmeare version and serial number, etc.) \
+include **identify information** (model name, firmware version and serial number, etc.) \
 and **S.M.A.R.T information** (temperature, erase count and power-on hours, etc.).

-Supports SATA and NVMe interface devices.
+Supports SATA and NVMe SSD devices.

 #
   **Build Guide**